nickdotht/ft_select/README.md

 * Handles interruption signals gracefully (ctrl + z, ctrl + c, kill, etc...)
 * Restores the screen to what it was before clearing it.
 * No memory leaks
+* Whole codebase is commented for easier browsing.

 ### Real mode